westerndigitalcorporation/zonedstorage.io/docs/getting-started/zns-emulation.md

 #### Creating the Backstore

-This guide provides instructions for two methods of creating the backstore file:
+This guide provides instructions for creating the backstore file using ``truncate``.

-1. Using truncate
-2. Using dd

 ##### Using truncate to create an Emulated Zone Namespace Backstore